Triple Chocolate Mousse Cake

-I changed the above-mentioned recipe drastically and really only used it for inspiration.
-I found I needed to add a little gelatin to the mousse layer in order to keep it sturdy.
+- I found I needed to add a little gelatin to the mousse layer in order to keep it sturdy.
 I didn’t want it to spread and drip over the edges.

-I left the ganache semisweet which balances well with the sweet cake and mousse layers.
+- You’ll notice I left the ganache semisweet which balances well with the sweet cake and mousse layers.

 It truly is a decadent mousse cake and will be a huge hit for any occasion.
 It came out light, rich, and perfect for Mother’s Day.
 It’s also great for Valentine’s Day if you have someone special to make it for.
 Or you could make it for yourself.